oidc-sweden/specifications/oidc-signature-extension.md

 **Parameter:** `https://id.oidc.se/param/signRequest`

 **Description:** The signature request parameter is included in an authentication request by the Relying Party in order to request a user signature.
 The signature request parameter contains input for this signature operation.

 **Value type:** The value for the signature request parameter claim is a JSON object<sup>1</sup> with the following fields:

 - `tbs_data` - The data to be signed as a Base64-encoded string.
 This specification does not specify the format on the supplied data.
 It is regulated by the signature scheme being used.
 This field is mandatory.

 - `sign_message` - A sign message is the human readable text snippet that is displayed to the user as part of the signature process<sup>2</sup>.
-The `sign_message` field is a JSON object according to the `https://id.oidc.se/param/userMessage` request parameter as defined in section 2.2.1 of \[[OIDC.Sweden.Profile](#oidc-profile)\].
+The `sign_message` field is a JSON object according to the `https://id.oidc.se/param/userMessage` request parameter as defined in section 2.1 of
+\[[OIDC.Sweden.Param](#request-ext)\].
 This field is mandatory.

 **Example:**